alexfrederick1/Power-Outages-Analysis/README.md

 **Data Cleaning**

 The dataset required a lot of cleaning before we could begin to analyze it.
+The steps below are what we did to clean the dataset in order.

+1. As mentioned previously, the original dataset contained 57 columns.
+Only 12 of those are applicable to our analysis, so we removed all others.

-First, since our questions is about sever weather specificially, we dropped all rows in which the value of the column CAUSE.CATEGORY was not "severe weather."
+2. Since our questions is about severe weather specificially, we dropped all rows in which the value of the column CAUSE.CATEGORY was not "severe weather."

+3.

 # Assessment of Missingness